Promoting Nancy’s photography and educating the public about nature, photography, and God

 Figure 4: Plan B

 In this case, for our same 18″ by 36″ print, you would need to add 15/16” to both sides of the 30°-beveled moulding (which is longer than the outer-slope width of the 45° moulding) to make the overall length 385/8“.
-The 45° moulding would be 18” + (2 x 19/32” (which is less than the outer slope distance of the 30°-beveled moulding)) = 193/16“.
-The finished overall/outside measurements (for shipping purposes, perhaps) can still be found by just adding the appropriate outer slope widths to each end (giving 381/8” and 191/2“, the same answer as you would have gotten using Plan A).
+To the 45° moulding, you would add two times 19/32“.
+(That measurement is less than the outer slope distance of the 30°-beveled moulding.)
+The total length would then be 193/16“.
+The finished overall/outside measurements (for shipping purposes, perhaps) can still be found by just adding the appropriate outer slope widths to each end (giving 381/8” and 191/2“.
+This is the same answer as you would have gotten using Plan A.)

 A Small Angle Problem